miners4charity/Mining4Vets/README.md

 https://www.getmonero.org/media/Monero%20-%20The%20Essentials.m4v

 ### Will I be taxed?

 Bottom line, No *you* will not be taxed.
 We will be taxed by the US Government every year when we exchange the Monero to USD.

+### Why should I download and run the software?

+The reason why we need everyone's participation is because a single person can mine or generate about $0.50 a day.
+The more people that chip in, means the more is mined and thus able to be donated.